 — Ryan Reynolds (@VancityReynolds) December 14, 2017

 The deal also puts the entirety of the Star Wars universe under one banner.
-The Star Wars prequel trilogy (Episode I-III) is under the 21st Century Fox banner, and should the deal clear all the hurdles it will undoubtedly face, Disney would finally own the entire cinematic franchise.
+The original Star Wars trilogy and the prequels (Episode I-VI) were made under the 21st Century Fox banner, and now that the deal is complete, Disney finally owns the entire cinematic franchise.

 The brave new streaming world